Code-Institute-Submissions/MAN95-dev-PetPals_NovResub/README.md

 1. The site to be easily navigable from any device, desktop, tablet or phone.
 For the content to look good and be useable on all of these devices.

-1. To learn more about the shop owner and their process, so that I can be assured I am buying from a small handmade business.

-1. To be able to read reviews of this shop from previous customers, to build trust in my purchase.
+1. To be able to read reviews of items bought from previous customers, to build trust in my purchase.

 1. For all information and images to be laid out in a clear and easy to understand way, on whatever size screen I am viewing the website on.

 1. Plenty of high quality images of the products for sale, so I have a clear idea of what I am buying and can see the quality of the products up close.

 1. To be able to easily find out all the information I need to make an informed purchase.
-I expect information about materials, measurements, safety and packaging to be available on every listing page.
+I expect information about the description, ingredients, and instructions where necessary.

-1. To be informed if I try to order more items than are available in stock.

-1. For recorded stock levels to be accurate, so there are no delays in receiving my order.

-1. A text search function so that I can quickly narrow down my search when looking for something specific.
+1. A text search function so that I can quickly narrow down my search when looking for something specific

-1. A clear terms and conditions and privacy policy.

-1. There to be a frequently asked questions page for any further questions I might have about my order.

-1. To be able to see a summary of my order on every page of the checkout process.
+1. To be able to see a summary of my order during the checkout process.

 1. That once I am logged in I can access my account details and update them if I need to.

-1. To be able to find information on my past orders and how to cancel an order.
+1. To be able to find information on my past orders.

-1. To be able to connect to the businesses social media channels and/or newsletter, to keep up to date with new listings on the site.
+1. To be able to connect to the businesses social media channels, to keep up to date with new items and deals on the site.

-1. To be able to easily get in contact with the shop owner via a contact form.
+1. To be able to easily get in contact with the shop owner via a telephone number or email.

 1. Feedback from the website I am using when I interact with it, I expect pop ups and modals to inform me when my forms have been completed and sent correctly.
 Or to let me know when an error has ocurred and what to do next.